learning-zone/nodejs-basics/README.md

 * **Inquirer**: A collection of common interactive command line user interfaces.
 * **Jquery**: jQuery is a fast, small, and feature-rich JavaScript library.
 * **Jshint**: Static analysis tool to detect errors and potential problems in JavaScript code and to enforce your team\'s coding conventions.
 * **Koa**: Koa is web app framework.
-It is an expressive HTTP middleware for node.js to make web applications and APIs more enjoyable to write.
+It is an expressive HTTP middleware for Node.js to make web applications and APIs more enjoyable to write.
 * **Lodash**: The lodash library exported as a node module.
 Lodash is a modern JavaScript utility library delivering modularity, performance, & extras.
 * **Less**: The less library exported as a node module.
 * **Moment**: A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
 * **Mongoose**: It is a MongoDB object modeling tool designed to work in an asynchronous environment.
 * **MongoDB**: The official MongoDB driver for Node.js.
 It provides a high-level API on top of mongodb-core that is meant for end users.
 * **Npm**: is package manager for javascript.
-* **Nodemon**: It is a simple monitor script for use during development of a node.js app, It will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.
+* **Nodemon**: It is a simple monitor script for use during development of a Node.js app, It will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.
 * **Nodemailer**: This module enables e-mail sending from a Node.js applications.
-* **Optimist**: is a node.js library for option parsing with an argv hash.
+* **Optimist**: is a Node.js library for option parsing with an argv hash.
 * **Phantomjs**: An NPM installer for PhantomJS, headless webkit with JS API.
 It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.
 * **Passport**: A simple, unobtrusive authentication middleware for Node.js.
 Passport uses the strategies to authenticate requests.
 Strategies can range from verifying username and password credentials or authentication using OAuth or OpenID.
 * **Q**: Q is a library for promises.
 A promise is an object that represents the return value or the thrown exception that the function may eventually provide.
 * **Request**: Request is Simplified HTTP request client make it possible to make http calls.
 It supports HTTPS and follows redirects by default.
-* **Socket.io**: Its a node.js realtime framework server.
+* **Socket.io**: Its a Node.js realtime framework server.
 * **Sails**: Sails : API-driven framework for building realtime apps, using MVC conventions (based on Express and Socket.io)
 * **Through**: It enables simplified stream construction.
 It is easy way to create a stream that is both readable and writable.
 * **Underscore**: Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
 * **Validator**: A nodejs module for a library of string validators and sanitizers.
 * **Winston**: A multi-transport async logging library for Node.js
-* **Ws**: A simple to use, blazing fast and thoroughly tested websocket client, server and console for node.js
+* **Ws**: A simple to use, blazing fast and thoroughly tested websocket client, server and console for Node.js
 * **Xml2js**: A Simple XML to JavaScript object converter.
 * **Yo**: A CLI tool for running Yeoman generators
-* **Zmq**: Bindings for node.js and io.js to ZeroMQ .It is a high-performance asynchronous messaging library, aimed at use in distributed or concurrent applications.
+* **Zmq**: Bindings for Node.js and io.js to ZeroMQ .It is a high-performance asynchronous messaging library, aimed at use in distributed or concurrent applications.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***What is EventEmitter in Node.js?***
+## Q 21. ***What is EventEmitter in Node.js?***

 All objects that emit events are members of EventEmitter class.
 These objects expose an `eventEmitter.on()` function that allows one or more functions to be attached to named events emitted by the object.